KenBigelow/UBC-Spack-Workshop/index.rst

 clone Spack and immediately check out the most recent release, v0.20.

 But first...
-Lets make sure have the needed ubuntu packages for the VM.
+Lets make sure have the needed Ubuntu packages for the VM.

 .. code-block:: console